-“ If at any time and from time to time during the term of this Agreement (and notwithstanding whether an Event of Default has occurred) the Termination Payment that would be owed from one Party (“X”) to the other Party (“Y”) in respect of all Transactions then outstanding exceeds the applicable threshold for X as specified in the table below (“Threshold”), then Y may request that X provide Performance Assurance (in such form as mutually acceptable by both Parties) in an amount equal to the amount by which the Termination Payment exceeds the applicable Threshold (rounding upwards for any fractional amount to the next $250,000), or such other collateral as may be reasonably acceptable to Y; provided that “Credit Rating” in the table below, in the case of Enron North America, Inc., shall refer to the Credit Rating then assigned to Enron Corp. and, in the case of Counterparty, shall refer Counterparty’s Credit Rating; provided further that if a Party shall have different ratings, the lower rating shall determine the applicable Threshold.
+“ If at any time and from time to time during the term of this Agreement (and notwithstanding whether an Event of Default has occurred) the Termination Payment that would be owed from one Party (which may be either EPMI or Counterparty, each referred to for purposes of this section as “X”, as applicable) to the other Party (which may be either EPMI or Counterparty , each referred to for purposes of this section as “Y”, as applicable) in respect of all Transactions then outstanding exceeds the applicable threshold for X as specified in the table below (the “Threshold”), then Y may request that X provide Performance Assurance (in such form as mutually acceptable by both Parties) in an amount equal to the amount by which the Termination Payment exceeds the applicable Threshold (rounding upwards for any fractional amount to the next $250,000), or such other collateral as may be reasonably acceptable to Y; provided that “Credit Rating” for purposes of this Agreement means, with respect to any entity, the rating then assigned to such entity’s unsecured, senior long-term debt obligations (not supported by third party credit enhancements) or if such entity does not have a rating for its senior unsecured long-term debt, then the rating then assigned to such entity as an issues rating by S&P or Moody’s, and , in the case of EPMI, shall refer to the Credit Rating then assigned to Enron Corp. and, in the case of Counterparty, shall refer to Counterparty’s Credit Rating; provided further that if a Party shall have different ratings, the lower rating shall determine the applicable Threshold.